 There is no better place to enjoy the Southern California coastline than the San Clemente Beach Trail.
-Hike, bike, or take your dog for a walk along this ocean front pathway.
-San Clemente Beach Trail runs along the coast from North Beach to Calafia Beach south of the San Clemente Pier.
+Hike, bike, or take your dog for a walk along this ocean-front pathway.
+San Clemente Beach Trail runs from North Beach to Calafia Beach, south of the San Clemente Pier.

 Mission Beach is a hot spot for Labor Day weekend activities.
-A boardwalk borders two miles of pristine oceanfront on both the ocean and bay sides of this friendly community.
-Historic Belmont Park, at the intersection of Mission Blvd and West Mission Bay Drive, is an amusement park to delight all ages.
+A boardwalk borders two miles of pristine oceanfront on this friendly community’s ocean and bay sides.
+At the intersection of Mission Blvd and West Mission Bay Drive, Historic Belmont Park is an amusement park to delight all ages.

-Pismo Dunes is a very popular destination for types of off road vehicles.
-Over the Labor Day Weekend, the dunes are packed with riders and campers.
-Even if you don’t have ORV several outfits offer tours of the dunes and rentals if you want to go it on your own.
-Nearby attractions are plentiful from wine tasting to sightseeing.
+Pismo Dunes is a trendy destination for types of off-road vehicles.
+Over Labor Day Weekend, the dunes are packed with riders and campers.
+Even if you don’t have ORV, several outfits offer tours of the dunes and rentals if you want to go it on your own.
+Nearby attractions are plentiful, from wine tasting to sightseeing.

-Well-known for its west, southwest swell, Zuma produces small but consistent waves, good for both experts and beginning surfers.
-But Zuma isn’t just a hip So Cal surf spot, the area is also a preferred destination for fishing, swimming, kite surfing, cycling and running.
+Zuma produces small but consistent waves, good for both experts and beginning surfers, well-known for its west, southwest swell.
+But Zuma isn’t just a hip So Cal surf spot.
+The area is also a preferred destination for fishing, swimming, kite surfing, cycling, and running.

 Labor Day Weekend Road Trips

-Only about a 90-minute drive from Los Angeles area Palm Springs features an almost endless list of things to do and see.
-The world famous Palm Springs Aerial Tramway is a must do on any day trip to Plam Springs.
+Only about a 90-minute drive from the Los Angeles area Palm Springs features an almost endless list of things to do and see.
+The world-famous Palm Springs Aerial Tramway is a must-do on any day trip to Plam Springs.
 Enjoy an amazing view of Palm Springs and the Coachella Valley.

-Mulholland Highway a legendary highway from city to the ocean.
-This stretch of roadway is the playground of the rich and famous and the auto enthusiast, with their sports cars and motorcycles.
+Mulholland Highway is a legendary highway from the city to the ocean.
+This stretch of roadway is the playground of the rich and famous auto enthusiasts with their sports cars and motorcycles.